-The After School Learning Center operates from 3:15-5:15pm, Monday, Tuesday, Thursday, and Friday.
+The After School Learning Center will offer a mix of virtual and outdoor, socially distant programs each week of the 20-21 school year.
 Students must select and sign up for programs they wish to attend in advance.
-Any student not signed up for after school enrichment will be asked to leave campus promptly at 3:05pm dismissal.
+Any student not signed up for after school programs will be asked to leave campus promptly at dismissal.
 After school packets and brochures will be provided during orientation.